Begich plans campaign announcement amid pressure to quit

 - Trump attacks Sessions, suggests DOJ hurt GOP in midterms

+A Begich campaign spokeswoman did not immediately return a message Tuesday.
+Jay Parmley, executive director of the state Democratic party, also did not immediately return a message.

 Begich has said he would not have run if he didn’t think he could win.

-A Begich campaign spokeswoman did not immediately return a message.
+In an interview with The Associated Press days before the Aug.
+21 primary, when asked about the future of the campaign, he said: “I’m in the race.”

+“I think there’s desires by some because I think they are trying to figure out what the right decision in their mind is,” he said in that interview.
+“And what I will continue to do is show that our campaign is about the future of Alaska.
+It’s about issues that people talk about,” such as education, crime and the economy.